Health Services Delivery in Resource Poor Settings, Guatemala, Summer 2023

 Locations: UW Bothell and Rio Dulce region, Guatemala

-Faculty Director: Dr. Mabel Ezeonwu, Associate Professor of Nursing and Health Studies, email@example.com
+Faculty Director: Dr. Mabel Ezeonwu, Professor of Nursing and Health Studies, email@example.com

-Academic Credits: 12 Summer Quarter credits, meeting required and elective courses for MN, BSN and NHS students: BHLTH 400/ BNURS 424/ BNURS 597.
-Specific course numbers will be determined to meet the needs of program participants.
+Academic Credits: 12 Summer Quarter credits that fulfill degree requirements for MN, BSN and Health Studies students: BHLTH 496/ BNURS 424/ BNURS 591.
+Specific course numbers will be assigned that meet the needs of program participants.

 - $350 study abroad fee;